Your Bologna Itinerary

 Did you know that many Italian cities have nicknames?
 You might have heard of the one for Rome, the eternal city.
 Well, Bologna has 3, “La Dotta, la Grassa e la Rossa”.
 We will use this motto to guide you through this city.
 “La Dotta”, the wise one, is for the University of Bologna, the oldest university in the Western world.
 “La Grassa” refers to Bologna's renowned cuisine, and “la Rossa” for the red hue that characterizes it's building.

 We stayed 3 days in Bologna, however, you can easily visit the city in a day or two.
+Through this Bologna Itinerary we will show you the things to do, where to eat and where to stay.

 Things to do in Bologna